dfravel/teams-api/README.md

 ### Teams API test application

-Simple application that allows a user to create teams and players
+Simple application that allows a user to create teams and players.
+Please follow these instructions to run the application on your local environment.

 -   Clone the app
 -   Run composer install